 HISTORY OF TAX DAY

-This year, in an unprecedented move not seen since last year’s unprecedented move, the Internal Revenue Service has extended the deadline for Federal Income Tax filing.
-This year, instead of being due today, April 15, the new deadline for individual tax filers is May 17 due to the Coronavirus pandemic… at least for individual tax filers.
+This year, in an unprecedented move not seen since last year’s unprecedented move, the Internal Revenue Service has extended the deadline for Federal Income Tax filing for individual tax filers.
+This year, instead of being due today, April 15, the new deadline for individual tax filers is April 18, but not due to the Coronavirus pandemic!

 It turns out that the 15th of nearly every month is a tax due date — beware the Ides!

 - Corporations and individual taxes are (usually) due April 15.

 - Certain foreign taxpayers have their returns due June 15… with the extension for all of those six months later.